hw2-archive/upt/README.md

 the update will be skipped.
 ______

-### AUTO DEP.
-NAME:
+### DYNAMIC DEPENDENCIES:
-   you can use the special character "%" for name of dependencies to use original package name as directory
+   you can use the special character "%" as prefix of dependency name to use original package name as directory
     instead of specifying it.
 However the dependency name must be defined and be unique for json consistency.
 Ex:

 ```json